Positive combinatorial formulae for involution matrix loci and orbit harmonics: Future directions

 \begin{problem} Find an explicit monomial basis of $R(\MMM_{n,a})$. \end{problem}

 Here are some ideas for Problem~\ref{prob:basis}.
 Like what we did for Problem~\ref{prob:stat}, we use the row insertion operation.
 Proposition~\ref{prop:bad-ver-formula} plays a crucial role now.
-Given a horizontal stripe and $P\in\SYT(\lambda)$, we want to convert the pair $(P,\lambda/\mu)$ into a monomial $m\in\CC[\xxx_{n\times n}]$ of degree $d$.
+Fix $0\le d\le\frac{n-a}{2}$ and consider the index set in Proposition~\ref{prop:bad-ver-formula}.
+Given a horizontal stripe and $P\in\SYT(\lambda)$, we want to convert the pair $(P,\lambda/\mu)$ into a monomial $m\in\CC[\xxx_{n\times n}]$ of degree $d$ so that we can construct a basis of $R(\MMM_{n,a})_d$ using all of such monomials $m$.

 The inverse of the row insertion operation enables us to push the horizontal stripe $\lambda/\mu$ out of $P$, yielding a new tableau $Q$ of shape $\mu$.
 Let $M=\mathrm{RSK}^{-1}(Q^\prime,Q^\prime)$.
-Since $\mathrm{sh}(Q)=\mu\vdash 2d$ is an even partition, $M$ must be a symmetric $0$-$1$ matrix with totally $2d$ $1$'s on distinct rows and columns and avoiding the diagonal.
-Let $m$ be the matching monomial of degree $d$ naturally arising from $M$.
-The tableau version of Pieri's rule \cite[Lemma 4.11]{nelsen2003kostka} indicates that the map $(P,\lambda/\mu)\mapsto m$ is injective.
-Therefore, we exactly obtain $\lvert\MMM_{n,a}\rvert$ distinct monomials $m$, so we guess that such monomials $m$ form a basis of $R(\MMM_{n,a})$.
-This conjecture has been checked for $a=0$ and $n\le 8$ by coding.
+Since $\mathrm{sh}(Q)=\mu\vdash 2d$ is an even partition, $M$ must be a symmetric $0$-$1$ matrix with totally $2d$ $1$'s on distinct rows and columns and avoiding the diagonal (see Propositions~\ref{prop:sym-rsk} and \ref{prop:sym-rsk-odd}).
+Write The tableau version of Pieri's rule (Proposition~\ref{prop:tab-pieri}) indicates that the map $(P,\lambda/\mu)\mapsto m$ is injective.
+Therefore, we exactly obtain $\dim(R(\MMM_{n,a})_d)$ distinct monomials $m$, so we guess that such monomials $m$ form a basis of $R(\MMM_{n,a})_d$.
+This conjecture has been verified for $a=0$ and $n\le 8$ through computer coding.